pi-lar/neuropil/doc/source/realms_identities.rst

 ********

 An *identity* is a globally unique entity which is denoted by a public key, to which the identity holds the paired private key.
-It is represented as a :ref:`token`, and as such can be tied to meta-data such as references to issuer identity and :ref:`realm` as well as restrictions on the duration of validity.
+In transit, an identity is represented as a :ref:`token`, and as such can be tied to meta-data such as references to issuer identity and :ref:`realm` as well as restrictions on the duration of validity.
+These tokens are called *identity tokens*.

-Signing the token hash of an identity and the token hash of the signing identity with the private key of a the signing identity creates a cryptographically verifiable, directed edge and establishes a trust dependency.
+Signing the token hash of an identity token creates a cryptographically verifiable link from an identity to another (or itself, i.e. self-signing), and establishes a trust dependency.
 Via this mechanism, arbitrary (non-)hierarchies of trust can be implemented.
 Effectively, any identity can have arbitrary quantities of super- and sub-identities.
 Consequently, an identity can *own* (i.e. be the super-identity) of any number of :ref:`node` identities.

 Realm
 *****